lliza/git-workshop/README.markdown

     $ git add test.txt
     $ git commit -m "Added experimental txt"

-Now, let’s compare them to the master branch.
+Now, let’s compare them to the develop branch.
 Use `git diff`

-    $ git diff master
+    $ git diff main

-Basically what the above output says is that `test.txt` is present on the `jeroen-egelmeers` branch, but is absent on the `development` or `master` branch.
+Basically what the above output says is that `test.txt` is present on the `jeroen-egelmeers` branch, but is absent on the `develop` or `main` branch.

 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/4/44/Help-browser.svg/20px-Help-browser.svg.png)
 Stuck?
 Ask for help from the workshop staff